jhuix/vscode-markdown-preview-showdown/README.md

 * `markdown-preview-showdown.vegaTheme`:

     Vega theme, you can choose one from ["excel", "ggplot2", "quartz", "vox", "dark"], default is "vox"  theme.

+* `markdown-preview-showdown.plantumlRenderMode`:

+    The mode of rendering plant UML diagram, you can choose one from [\"local\", \"remote\"]: the default mode is \"local\", which means local rendering, but local rendering requires Java support, so Java environment needs to be installed and the Java executor directory needs to be set to the global path environment variable; while the mode \"remote\" means remote rendering, which means the setting item of plantumlWebsite needs to be set as the remote rendering URL.

+* `markdown-preview-showdown.plantumlWebsite`:

+    When the setting item of plantumlrendermode is mode \"remote\", the remote rendering website to be set, default web site is \"www.plantuml.com/plantuml\".

 * `markdown-preview-showdown.usePuppeteerCore`: